 The most likely origin of the 1918 flu pandemic was a bird or farm animal in the American Midwest.
 The virus may have traveled among birds, pigs, sheep, moose, bison and elk, eventually mutating into a version that took hold in the human population.
 The best evidence suggests that the flu spread slowly through the United States in the first half of the year, then spread to Europe via some of the 200,000 American troops who traveled there to fight in World War I. By June, the flu seemed to have mostly disappeared from North America, after taking a considerable toll.

 Over the summer of 1918, the flu spread quickly all over Europe.
-One of its first stops was Spain, where it killed so many people that it became known the world over as the Spanish Flu.
-The Spanish Flu was highly unusual because it seemed to affect strong people in the prime of their lives rather than babies and the elderly.
+One of its first stops was Spain, where it eventually became known the world over as the Spanish flu.
+The Spanish flu was highly unusual because it seemed to affect strong people in the prime of their lives rather than babies and the elderly.
 By the end of the summer, about 10,000 people were dead.
 In most cases, hemorrhages in the nose and lungs killed victims within three days.

 Twelve thousand soldiers in Massachusetts came down with the flu in mid-September.
 Each division of the armed services was reporting hundreds of deaths each week due to flu.
 Philadelphia was the hardest-hit city in the United States.
-After the Liberty Loan parade on September 28, thousands of people became infected.
+After the Liberty Loan parade (celebrations to promote government bonds that helped pay for the Allied cause in Europe) on September 28, thousands of people became infected.
 The city morgue, built to hold 36 bodies, was now faced with the arrival of hundreds within a few days.
 The entire city was quarantined and nearly 12,000 city residents died.
 Overall, in the United States, five out of every thousand people fell victim to the flu.

 In the rest of the world, the death toll was much worse.
 In Latin America, 10 out of every thousand people died.
 In Africa, it was 15 per thousand and in Asia it was as high as 35 per thousand.
 It is estimated that up to 20 million people perished in India alone.
 Ten percent of the entire population of Tahiti died within three weeks.
 In Western Samoa, 20 percent of the population died.
 More people died from the flu than from all of the battles of World War I combined.